 Machine/motherboard model to emulate.
-The Machine type box lists all available machine classes, while the Machine box lists all available machine models on the selected class.
+The Machine box lists all available models for the machine class selected on the Machine type box.

 The Configure button opens a new window with settings specific to the machine’s onboard devices, such as the amount of installed video memory for an onboard video chip.

 Math co-processor to emulate.
 This box is not available if the processor selected above has an integrated co-processor or lacks support for an external one.

 Number of memory wait states to use on a 286- or 386-class processor.
-This box will not be enabled if any other processor family is selected.
+This box is not available if any other processor family is selected above.

 Amount of RAM to give the emulated machine.
-The minimum and maximum allowed amounts of RAM will vary depending on the selected machine.
+The minimum and maximum allowed amounts of RAM will vary depending on the machine selected above.

 Enable the dynamic recompiler, which provides faster but less accurate CPU emulation.
 The recompiler is available as an option for 486-class processors, and is mandatory starting with the Pentium.